pietheinstrengholt/rssmonster/README.md

 * Edit `.env` and enter your mysql server login data (at least fill DB_DATABASE, DB_USERNAME and DB_PASSWORD)
 * Start a command prompt and browse to the folder to which you checked out
 * Run `composer install` this will install all dependencies and might take a while
-* Run `php artisan key:generate` this will generate your individual application key, so that passwords are safe
 * Run `npm install` to install node dependencies, when using windows you might need to run `npm install --global --production windows-build-tools` first.
 * Update the `resources/assets/js/config.js` and set the right path
 * Run `npm run production` to compile all JS files